cnizzardini/cakephp-swagger-bake/README.md

 }
 ```

-SwaggerBake provides some optional Annotations for additional functionality.
+SwaggerBake provides some optional Annotations for enhanced functionality.

 #### `@SwagPaginator`
 Use @SwagPaginator on Controller actions using